ivanaseric/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-1. Load the data
+Load the data.

 ```r
 data_download <- mdy("August 9, 2015")
 myData <- read.csv("activity.csv")
 ```
 The data was downloaded from the coarse website on 2015-08-09.

-2. Process/transform the data (if necessary) into a format suitable for your analysis.
+Process/transform the data (if necessary) into a format suitable for your analysis.